-Shot in the pittoresque city of Dubuque, Iowa, Mississippi Smoke was the second ‘instant movie’ I made in the city, while I was over there, presenting my feature film The Droid.
+Shot in the pittoresque city of Dubuque, Iowa, Mississippi Smoke was the second ‘instant movie’ I directed in the city, while I was over there, presenting my feature film The Droid.
 The Droid was officially selected for the Julien Dubuque International Film Festival, held in April 2018.

 I like and enjoy Mississippi Smoking as I believe it’s the kind of achievements that comforts me in my directing skills.
 Of course, sound wise, it could have been better.
 But from a directing point of view, it definitely works.
 And the actors, James and JP. are just great.